-Global Compacts
+Global compacts

-World Charter for the Right to the City, 2005: Inspired by the European Charter for Safeguarding of Human Rights in the City, the World Charter for the Right to the City was first proposed in Porto Alegre in 2002 at the World Social Forum (WSF).
-The aim was, in the light of increasing urbanization, to establish effective principles and monitoring mechanisms for the fulfillment of human rights in cities.
-The World Charter was debated at subsequent WSFs until the 2005 was agreed.
+- 35. World Charter for the Right to the City, 2005: inspired by the European Charter for Safeguarding of Human Rights in the City, the World Charter for the Right to the City was first proposed in Porto Alegre in 2002 at the World Social Forum.
+The aim was, in the light of increasing urbanization, to establish effective principles and monitoring mechanisms for the fulfilment of human rights in cities.
+The World Charter was debated at subsequent World Social Forums until 2005, when it was agreed. - 36.
 United Cities and Local Governments: UCLG (CGLU) represents and defends the interests of local governments on the world stage.
 Its Committee on Social Inclusion, Participatory Democracy and Human Rights (CISDP) has developed a position on social inclusion, set out in the document For a World of Inclusive Cities, and the Global Charter-Agenda for Human Rights in the City, adopted by UCLG at the 2011 World Council in Florence, which aims to promote and strengthen the human rights of all the inhabitants of all cities in the world.